Castletown railway station: Five Children & It

 The station was again used for filming in 2005 when a live-action version of the Edith Nesbit story was filmed on the island, particularly in and around the town.
 For this, a temporary canopy was reinstated along the frontage of the station in a similar position to the original, and this remained in place through the majority of the peak season. the canopy was fitted with replica decorate fascia boards to match in with the extant versions.
 The film starred local resident Sir Norman Wisdom and the creature was voiced by Eddie Izzard.
 Scenes at the station retained the name of Castletown which are clearly discernable in the finished film.
 Upon completion of filming a number of smaller period props were retained at the station.

 James May's Toy Stories

-During June 2014 an episode of this series was filmed on the island as part of the T.T. races when a motorcycle constructed entirely of Meccano was driver around the famous mountain circuit.
+During June 2014 an episode of this series was filmed on the island as part of the T.T. races when a motorcycle constructed entirely of Meccano was driven around the famous mountain circuit.
 As part of the filming Oz Clarke took a footplate ride on locomotive No. 10 G.H.
 Wood alighting at the station where linking footage of the train and its crew was filmed.